the1mann/learn-todo/README.md

 ## Due Date
-If you would like your work reviewed, and would like to score some points for completing challenges then submit your repo via the #review channel on Slack.
+If you would like your work reviewed, and would like to score some points for completing challenges then submit your Github repo via the #review channel on Slack.
 Deadline closes 11:59pm 28th February (Sunday Night).

 _____